Tight frames over the quaternions and equiangular lines: Tight frames

 \subsection{Bounds on equiangular lines}

 We recall that unit vectors $(v_j)$ in $\Fd$ are equiangular if they satisfy (\ref{equiangulardefn}), i.e.,

-Those of the most interest have the maximum separation of the corresponding lines, i.e., $\gl=c^2$ {\em small}, or, equivalently, $\gth$ {\em large}.
+Those of the most interest have the maximum separation of the corresponding lines, i.e., $\gl=c^2$ {\em small}, or, equivalently, $0\le\gth\le{\pi\over2}$ {\em large}.
 Examples that exist in every dimension $d$ are orthonormal bases of $n=d$ vectors ($\gl=0$, $\gth=90^\circ$) and the $n=d+1$ vertices of a regular simplex ($\gl={1\over d^2}$).
-As an example of Theorem \ref{generalisedWelchbound}, we have the following bound.
+The formula for the {\em chordal distance}

+gives a metric on the lines in $\Hd$, and accordingly, \cite{CKM16} calls sets of (tight) equiangular lines ``(tight) simplices in projective space'' (points an equal distance from each other).